All Products

 on t1.id = t2.id

-• Select Logical Table: Supports selecting all logical tables with read permissions under the current tenant.
+• Select Logical Table: Choose from all logical tables with read permissions under the current tenant.

-For how to obtain read permissions for physical tables, see Apply, Renew, and Return Table Permissions.
+For more information on how to obtain read permissions for physical tables, see apply for, renew, and return table permissions.

 Important

-Using a logical table as the data source for another logical table increases the complexity of the computation logic and the difficulty of operation and maintenance.
+Using a logical table as a data source for another logical table increases the complexity of the computation logic and the difficulty of operation and maintenance.
 Please choose carefully.

 Object Alias